G10van1/Agenda/README.md

 When clicking on any of the items, if you are not already logged in, the login screen will appear.

-To log in use the following credentials:
+To log in use the following credential:

 User: admin